AnneJ17/android-cheat-sheet/README.md

 * **RxJava and AsyncTask**

   In android, all the long running tasks are performed in the background and the result is updated in the main thread.
 Typically, such tasks are handled by `AsyncTask`.
 But with this we had to maintain the Threads and Handlers.
 However, RxJava takes care of threading, synchronizations and thread-safety.<br>
    `RxJava` is a java based implementation of reactive extensions - a library that follows Reactive programming principles to compose asynchronous and event-based programs by following Observer pattern.
 Observables and Subscribers are the main building blocks.
-Observables for emmitting items and Subscribers for consuming the items.
+Observables for emmitting items and Subscribers(observer) for consuming the items.

 * **What is Reactive Programming?**